-27 Do sellers of non-public real-estate businesses typically purchase representation and warranty insurance to cover post-closing liability?
+27 Do sellers of non-public real estate businesses typically purchase representation and warranty insurance to cover post-closing liability?

 The seller will try to contract away any warranty so that insurance will not be necessary.
-However, any agreement to exclude or limit a warranty obligation is void if the seller has fraudulently concealed failure to comply with the warranty.
-Since the risks should be manageable, warranty insurance is uncommon but nevertheless is increasingly seen in big transactions.
+However, any agreement to exclude or limit a warranty obligation is void if the seller has fraudulently concealed its failure to comply with it.
+As the risks should be manageable, warranty insurance is uncommon, but is increasingly used in big transactions.